docker-science/cookiecutter-docker-science/README.rst

 Unfortunately running experiments in a Docker containers is troublesome.
 Adding a new library into ``requirements.txt`` or ``Dockerfile`` does not installed as if local machine.
 We need to create Docker image and container each time.
 We also need to forward ports to see server responses such as Jupyter Notebook UI launch in Docker container in our local PC.
-``cookiecutter-docker-science`` provides utilities to make working in Docker container simple.
+Cookiecuttter Docker Science provides utilities to make working in Docker container simple.

 This project is a tiny template for machine learning projects developed in Docker environments.
 In machine learning tasks, projects glow uniquely to fit target tasks, but in the initial state, most directory structure and targets in `Makefile` are common.
-``cookiecutter-docker-science`` generate initial directories which fits simple machine learning tasks.
+Cookiecutter Docker Science generates initial directories which fits simple machine learning tasks.

 Requirements
 ------------